Jacksonville Tea StaffBad BusinessSee notes (4) ↓

 A third person who interviewed for a position at the company—but did not take the job—described an office covered in video boards displaying technician names and how much money each had made.
 They wrote that the interview focused almost entirely on sales ability rather than technical skill or customer care.

-One former employee made a more serious allegation: that employees were instructed to falsify credit applications, which would constitute a felony under federal law.
-This claim has not been independently verified, but it has been repeated publicly by more than one person identifying as a former employee.
+One former employee made a more serious allegation: that employees were instructed to falsify credit applications.
+If true, that kind of conduct could carry legal consequences.
+Jacksonville Tea has not independently verified this claim, and it is included here only as an allegation repeated publicly by more than one person identifying as a former employee.

 The Review Question